zaiisao/Documentation/en/Video/video_profile_android.md

  Do not set the `minFrameRate` parameter to a value greater than `frameRate`.
 The default value of `minFrameRate` is experiment verified and can satisfy most use scenarios.
 We do not recommend changing it.
 - If you do not need to set the video profile after joining the channel, you can call the `setVideoEncoderConfiguration` method before the `enableVideo` method to reduce the render time of the first video frame.
 - The Agora SDK may adjust the parameters under poor network conditions.
 - A live interactive streaming channel generally requires a higher bitrate for better video quality.
-Therefore, Agora recommends setting the bitrate in the live interactive streaming profile to twice of that in the communication profile.
+Therefore, Agora recommends setting the bitrate in the `LIVE_BROADCASTING` profile to twice of that in the `COMMUNICATION` profile.
 See [Set the bitrate](https://docs.agora.io/en/Video/API%20Reference/java/classio_1_1agora_1_1rtc_1_1video_1_1_video_encoder_configuration.html#a4b090cd0e9f6d98bcf89cb1c4c2066e8).
 - For better video quality during the live interactive streaming, a stable network connection is recommended.
 - Setting parameters in the `setVideoEncoderConfiguration` method may affect your bill.
 For more information, see [Billing](../../en/Video/billing_rtc.md).